- The Utah Utes and OK State Cowboys have both seen their preseason win totals rise

 - Is there still value on either team now that the odds have been revised?

-BetOnline was one of the first sportsbooks to post regular season win totals for college football and it’s interesting to note some changes in their lines.
-The general rule is that people betting this early are sharps (professionals) and, if the sportsbook is moving the lines, we should take note.
+Sportsbooks have posted regular-season win totals for college football, and it’s interesting to note some changes in their lines.
+The general rule is that people betting this early are sharps (professionals) and, if sportsbooks are moving lines, we should take note.

 Utah and Oklahoma State’s numbers have gone up.
 Are either the over or under good bets at this point?